 What’s it like living in Santa Clarita/ Antelope Valley?

 We’re thinking of moving up there and buying a home in a year or two.
 We currently work in Burbank.
 We love our commute to work as it’s only 15 mins in the morning and 30 at night.
-But there are no housing here that we can afford even with our combined 120K.
+But there is no housing here that we can afford even with our combined $120K.
 We’ve looked at other options and everywhere we can afford is an hour drive from work.
-At least in the SCV the houses look like they’re in decent shape and there are new condos that start at 400K.
+At least in the SCV, the houses look like they’re in decent shape and there are new condos that start at 400K.
 We’re also thinking about the future as in a few years we might want to start a family so good schools are a must.
 We have friends who live up there and say that they love it.
 It’s clean, it’s nice and the schools are good.
 When we visit, we’re very wary of how suburban and sterile it feels.

 What’s your commute like?
 What’s it like living up there?
 How’s the weather?